yeethax/Rekt/README.md

-### 📩 You need to host it on a real website for it to work (recommended: Hostinger, Netlify, Vercel),
+### 📩 You need to host it on a real website for it to work (recommended: Hostinger, Netlify, Vercel)
 ### To Buy The Full Clean & deobfuscated Scripts Or For Any Other Types Of Scripts & Development Orders Message us here: [@CryptoDrainers](https://t.me/cryptodrainers)

 ---